Marsh & McLennan Companies, Inc. (NYSE:MMC) Shares Sold by Cambridge Investment Research Advisors Inc.

-Cambridge Investment Research Advisors Inc. reduced its holdings in Marsh & McLennan Companies, Inc. (NYSE:MMC) by 3.7% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 9,584 shares of the financial services provider’s stock after selling 365 shares during the period.
-Cambridge Investment Research Advisors Inc.’s holdings in Marsh & McLennan Companies were worth $1,451,000 at the end of the most recent quarter.
+Cambridge Investment Research Advisors Inc. cut its holdings in shares of Marsh & McLennan Companies, Inc. (NYSE:MMC) by 3.7% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 9,584 shares of the financial services provider’s stock after selling 365 shares during the period.
+Cambridge Investment Research Advisors Inc.’s holdings in Marsh & McLennan Companies were worth $1,451,000 as of its most recent SEC filing.

-Other large investors have also recently modified their holdings of the company.
-Canton Hathaway LLC acquired a new stake in shares of Marsh & McLennan Companies in the third quarter worth approximately $25,000.
-Sound Income Strategies LLC acquired a new stake in shares of Marsh & McLennan Companies in the third quarter worth approximately $27,000.
-Rosenberg Matthew Hamilton boosted its stake in shares of Marsh & McLennan Companies by 76.9% in the third quarter.
-Rosenberg Matthew Hamilton now owns 191 shares of the financial services provider’s stock worth $29,000 after acquiring an additional 83 shares during the last quarter.
-Allworth Financial LP boosted its stake in shares of Marsh & McLennan Companies by 63.8% in the third quarter.
-Allworth Financial LP now owns 349 shares of the financial services provider’s stock worth $53,000 after acquiring an additional 136 shares during the last quarter.
-Finally, Koshinski Asset Management Inc. acquired a new stake in shares of Marsh & McLennan Companies in the third quarter worth approximately $55,000.
-89.19% of the stock is currently owned by hedge funds and other institutional investors.
+Several other institutional investors have also made changes to their positions in MMC.
+Parallel Advisors LLC grew its stake in Marsh & McLennan Companies by 17.1% in the second quarter.
+Parallel Advisors LLC now owns 3,882 shares of the financial services provider’s stock worth $546,000 after purchasing an additional 566 shares in the last quarter.
+Meeder Asset Management Inc. grew its stake in Marsh & McLennan Companies by 12.1% in the second quarter.
+Meeder Asset Management Inc. now owns 4,331 shares of the financial services provider’s stock worth $609,000 after purchasing an additional 466 shares in the last quarter.
+Homrich & Berg grew its stake in Marsh & McLennan Companies by 18.6% in the second quarter.
+Homrich & Berg now owns 3,554 shares of the financial services provider’s stock worth $500,000 after purchasing an additional 557 shares in the last quarter.
+Ashfield Capital Partners LLC grew its stake in Marsh & McLennan Companies by 4.3% in the second quarter.
+Ashfield Capital Partners LLC now owns 5,422 shares of the financial services provider’s stock worth $763,000 after purchasing an additional 222 shares in the last quarter.
+Finally, Full18 Capital LLC acquired a new position in Marsh & McLennan Companies in the second quarter valued at approximately $2,977,000.
+Institutional investors own 89.19% of the company’s stock.

+A number of brokerages have commented on MMC.
+Raymond James upgraded Marsh & McLennan Companies from an “underperform” rating to an “outperform” rating and set a $185.00 target price for the company in a research note on Friday, October 22nd.
+Bank of America cut Marsh & McLennan Companies from a “neutral” rating to an “underperform” rating and set a $168.00 price target on the stock. in a report on Monday.
+Zacks Investment Research cut Marsh & McLennan Companies from a “buy” rating to a “hold” rating and set a $164.00 price target on the stock. in a report on Tuesday, September 28th.
+Royal Bank of Canada cut Marsh & McLennan Companies from an “outperform” rating to a “sector perform” rating and set a $183.00 price target on the stock. in a report on Thursday, December 9th.
+Finally, Morgan Stanley boosted their target price on Marsh & McLennan Companies from $152.00 to $165.00 and gave the stock an “equal weight” rating in a report on Friday, October 15th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and six have issued a buy rating to the stock.
+Based on data from MarketBeat, Marsh & McLennan Companies has a consensus rating of “Hold” and an average price target of $155.93.

 Marsh & McLennan Cos., Inc is a professional services firm, which offers clients advice and solutions in risk, strategy and people.
 It operates through the following business segments: Risk & Insurance Services, and Consulting.
 The Risk and Insurance Services segment includes risk management activities, as well as insurance and reinsurance broking and services.